-We see a lot of students at Serendipity and it is a client group we love working with.
-We understand the issues uni and college life can bring and offer counselling to listen and understand how they experience life.
-We work therapeutically and can, if needed, offer to work on more practical solutions to problems as part of the therapy.
+Serendipity has a wide and diverse range of student clients and student self care is something we encourage.
+Students are a client group we love working with.
+We understand the issues uni and college life can bring and offer counselling to listen and understand how these are impacting.
+We work therapeutically to help gain an understanding of what is going on and why.
+We can also, if needed, offer to work on more practical solutions to problems as part of the therapyeutic process.

 We always check out if our clients are self caring.
 This can be the foundations of both emotional and physical wellbeing so it’s important to check if they’ve got the balance right.
 We recommend pressing pause and taking time to consider –

 - Are you getting enough sleep/rest?
 If you feel tired maybe you’re not.

 - Do you have a healthy appetite?
 Is it balanced and are you eating regularly?